ctxnop/dotnet-patcher/README.md

 patching.

-Also, I am disappointed by the [Reflexil](http://reflexil.net)'s UI/UX on Windows and even more disappointed that there is no Linux's version or it.
+Also, I am disappointed by the [Reflexil](http://reflexil.net)'s UI/UX on Windows and even more disappointed that there is no Linux's version of it.
 The [AvaloniaILSpy](https://github.com/icsharpcode/AvaloniaILSpy) fork is crashing very often, it's UI is full of bugs.
 It's a huge beast, relying on technologies I dislike (WPF for example), so that I don't want to get involved